 Heat stress is the overall heat load on the body, including environmental heat and inner body heat production due to working hard.
-Mild or moderate heat stress may be uncomfortable and may affect
+Mild or moderate heat stress may be uncomfortable and may affect performance and safety, but it is not usually harmful to your health.
+When heat stress is more extreme, the possible health effects include:

-Heat edema is swelling which generally occurs among people who are not acclimatized to working in hot conditions.
-Swelling is often most noticeable in the ankles.
+- 1. Heat edema is swelling which generally occurs among people who are not acclimatized to working in hot conditions.
+Swelling is often most noticeable in the ankles. - 2.
 Heat rashes are tiny red spots on the skin, which cause a prickling sensation.
-The spots are the result of inflammation caused when sweat glands become plugged.
+The spots are the result of inflammation caused when sweat glands become plugged. - 3.
 Heat cramps are sharp pains in the muscles that may occur alone or be combined with one of the other heat stress disorders.
 The cause is salt imbalance resulting from the failure to replace salt lost with sweat.
-Cramps most often occur when people drink large amounts of water without sufficient salt (electrolyte) replacement.
+Cramps most often occur when people drink large amounts of water without sufficient salt (electrolyte) replacement. - 4.
 Heat exhaustion is caused by excessive loss of water and salt.
-Symptoms include heavy sweating, weakness, dizziness, nausea, headache, diarrhea, muscle cramps, and more (see table 4).
+Symptoms include heavy sweating, weakness, dizziness, nausea, headache, diarrhea, muscle cramps, and more (see table 4). - 5.
 Heat syncope is heat-induced giddiness and fainting induced by temporarily insufficient flow of blood to the brain while a person is standing.
 It occurs mostly among unacclimatized people.
-It is caused by the loss of body fluids through sweating, and by lowered blood pressure due to pooling of blood in the legs.
+It is caused by the loss of body fluids through sweating, and by lowered blood pressure due to pooling of blood in the legs. - 6.
 Heat stroke is the most serious type of heat illness and represents a medical emergency (call 911).
 Signs of heat stroke include body temperature often greater than 41°C, and could include complete or partial loss of consciousness.